tmastny/website2/content/projects/napkin-math/p15/_index.md

 60 ms (RTT, round trip time).
 * but we also need to include the 3-way handshake
 * 60 ms: SYN, SYN-ACK
-* 60 ms: ACK/GET, ACK response
-* 120 ms to get the first byte
+* 120 ms: ACK/GET, ACK/response with first bytes

 So how much data in the initial window?
 * 10 packets * 1440 bytes / packet = 14400 bytes = 14.4 KB